Generic name: hydrocortisone acetate

 If irritation develops, the product should be discontinued and appropriate therapy instituted.

 In the presence of an infection, the use of an appropriate antifungal or anti-bacterial agent should be instituted.
 If a favorable response does not occur promptly, Proctocort® Suppositories should be discontinued until the infection has been adequately controlled.

 Carcinogenesis: No long term studies in animals have been performed to evaluate the carcinogenic potential of corticosteroid suppositories.

 Pregnancy Category C: In laboratory animals, topical steroids have been associated with an increase in the incidence of fetal abnormalities when gestating females have been exposed to rather low dosage levels.
 There are no adequate and well controlled studies in pregnant women.
 Proctocort® Suppositories should only be used during pregnancy if the potential benefit justifies the risk to the fetus.
 Drugs of this class should not be used extensively on pregnant patients, in large amounts, or for prolonged periods of time.

-It is not known whether this drug is excreted in human milk and because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Proctocort® Suppositories, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Nursing Mothers: It is not known whether this drug is excreted in human milk and because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Proctocort® Suppositories, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 The following local adverse reactions have been reported with hydrocortisone acetate suppositories; burning, itching, irritation, dryness, folliculitis, hypopigmentation, allergic contact dermatitis, secondary infection.